All Episodes

 Some people have trouble accepting it because they don't think it's possible.

-Come on, these guys over there are going to wipe us out.
+These guys over there are going to wipe us out.

-Well, in the UK, uh no longer can teach the Holocaust because Muslim students are offended because they don't think it happened.
+Well, in the UK, no longer can teach the Holocaust because Muslim students are offended because they don't think it happened.

-It uh might set them off.
+It might set them off.

 It's not polite.